tmccalla777/miniproject-1/Section - 2 Gitflow and Workflow.md

 # Checkout
 ## The action of updating all or part of the working tree with a tree object or blob from the object database, and updating the index and HEAD if the whole working tree has been pointed at a new branch.
 # Push
+## Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
+For instance, if you change something locally, you'd want to then push those changes so that others may access them.
+# Pull
+## Pull refers to when you are fetching in changes and merging them.
+For instance, if someone has edited the remote file you're both working on, you'll want to pull in those changes to your local copy so that it's up to date.
+# Remote Add / Remove / Show